Te Mamaku Native Corridor Planting Project

 Read our full project document here.

-We were thrilled also to announce in May 2023 that our project has been selected as the chosen Nelson/Tasman project for the He Rā Rākau Tītapu – King Charles III Coronation Plantings, the New Zealand Government's official gift to celebrate the coronation of King Charles III.
-Our share of 7,000 trees from the He Rā Rākau Tītapu Fund will mean 1,200 trees had been planted in Block 2 this July and 5,800 trees in 2024 in Block 3 and Block 5.
+We were thrilled also to announce in May 2023 that our project was selected as the chosen Nelson/Tasman project for the He Rā Rākau Tītapu – King Charles III Coronation Plantings, the New Zealand Government's official gift to celebrate the coronation of King Charles III.
+Our share of 7,000 trees from the He Rā Rākau Tītapu Fund will mean 1,200 trees had been planted in Block 2 this July and over 9,300 trees in 2024 in Block 3 and Block 5.

 You may also wish to join our dedicated Te Mamaku project Facebook page, https://www.facebook.com/groups/282444301037489